Plan one loan cancellation criteria.

 • Pros: Provides a structured approach to managing debt, offers relief from creditor pressure, and can lead to significant portions of debt being written off.

-• Cons: May impact credit rating negatively, restrict access to further credit in the short term, and involve legal processes that could be complex.
+• Cons: It may impact credit rating negatively, restrict access to further credit in the short term, and involve legal processes that could be complex.

 Useful contacts for assistance